For Windows 2000 - Windows 7 (incl. Server, x86 and x64). Latest version: 3.9.7 build 713. July 13, 2011.

 Fig.4.
 PBX data logger.
 Data received.

-This is the other view of the data received.
-Notice that all non-printable characters were replaced with their code i.e. #0D.
-It is clear from the data screen above, that the data block (within the green rectangle) ends with #0A#0D#0A (underlined by red).
-In this example, our data block contains two parts namely, 1 and 2.
-The part #2 was adjusted to the width of the window.
+It is the other view of the data received.
+Notice that all non-printable characters were replaced with their code i.e., #0D.
+It is clear from the data screen above that the data block (within the green rectangle) ends with #0A#0D#0A (underlined by red).
+In this example, our data block contains two parts, namely, 1 and 2.
+Part #2 was adjusted to the width of the window.
 Both of these parts should be interpreted as a single whole.

-We are now ready for configuring of the modules.
-First, select the "ASCII data query and parser" plug-in (Fig.5, pos. #1) from a drop-down list.
-Then, enable a parsing option for data received (Fig.5, pos. #2) and select the necessary data export plug-ins.
-The DDE server (Fig.6, pos. #3) will help to check the accuracy of the parser's configuration.
-The "ODBC database" plug-in will write the data to the Microsoft SQL Server 2000 (Fig.6, pos. #4).
+We are now ready to configure the modules.
+First, select the "ASCII data query and parser" plugin (Fig.5, pos. #1) from a drop-down list.
+Then, enable a parsing option for data received (Fig.5, pos. #2) and select the necessary data export plugins.
+The DDE server (Fig.6, pos. #3) will help check the accuracy of the parser's configuration.
+The "ODBC database" plugin will write the data to the Microsoft SQL Server 2000 (Fig.6, pos. #4).

 Fig.7.
 PBX data logger.
 Parser configuration